prevostc/docker-workshop/README.md

 # 3 - Run the web server as a container (for real this time)

-Using this command, you asked docker to create a new container named `docker-workshop-web-1` based on the image `docker-workshop-web:1.0`. `--rm` means that you want the container removed once the main process is stopped.
+Using this command, we asked docker to create a new container named `docker-workshop-web-1` based on the image `docker-workshop-web:1.0`. `--rm` means that we want the container removed once the main process is stopped.
 And `python server.py` is the "entry point", it tells docker to run this command inside the container to keep it running.

 The previous command failed to find our server.py because the Dockerfile didn't crafted our application code inside the container image.
 We can fix it at runtime with a volume mount: